 Prior to the COVID-19 pandemic, our expectation was that we would move forward with the revised protocol and estimated that enrollment would begin in April 2020 with the completion of the trial and submission to the FDA in the second quarter of 2021.
-As clinical trial activity across the U.S. and Canada has been halted, our launch of the TBI002 trial has been temporarily suspended and we are evaluating our options and timing for restarting the trial.
+However, the launch of the TBI-002 trial has been temporarily suspended, and we are evaluating our options for funding and timing to commence the trial.